adolgert/anisotropic_hilbert/comments/20251229a_paper_comparison.md

 - **Theorem 6** (pp.384-385): Effective Hahn-Mazurkiewicz Theorem
 - **Theorem 5** (p.383): Effective Aleksandrov-Hausdorff Theorem

+This paper is about computable analysis — asking when you can algorithmically construct a space-filling curve onto a given target space.
+Let me explain the two theorems:

+  Theorem 5 (Effective Aleksandrov-Hausdorff)

+  Statement: From a "name" (computational description) of a compact set X ⊆ ℝⁿ, we can uniformly compute a surjection from the Cantor set C onto X.

+  Meaning: The Cantor set can always be computably mapped onto any compact set.
+This is the "easy" first step — Cantor sets are simpler than intervals because they're totally disconnected.

+  Theorem 6 (Effective Hahn-Mazurkiewicz)

+  Statement: From a name of a Peano continuum X ⊆ ℝⁿ and a local connectivity operator for X, we can uniformly compute a surjection g : [0,1] → X.

+  Meaning: To compute an actual space-filling curve (from the interval [0,1]), you need two pieces of information:
+  1. A description of the target space X
+  2. A "local connectivity operator" — algorithmic access to how neighborhoods decompose into connected pieces

+  Why this matters for Hilbert curves

+  The paper's key negative result (Theorem 1) shows there exists a computable Peano continuum that is not the image of any computable function on [0,1].
+This proves the local connectivity operator is genuinely necessary.

+  Connection to Alber's formalism: The recursive self-similar structure that Alber captures with generators and permutations is essentially providing the "local connectivity" information algorithmically.
+The CSSI framework tells you how to decompose the space at each scale — which is precisely what a local connectivity operator does.

+  In discrete settings (finite grids), this is less of an issue, but the theory explains why the recursive structure of Hilbert curves isn't just elegant — it's computationally essential.

 ---

 ## Franco 2018 - Alternative Patterns of Multidimensional Hilbert Curve (22 pages)